 When we speak of dimensions, we’re describing the number of directions an object can move through space.

-2 dimensions: Can move horizontally and vertically.
+- 2 dimensions: Can move horizontally and vertically.
 It’s the “area” measurement.
-Any location can be described with 2 coordinates (x,y).
+Any location can be described with two coordinates (x,y).

-3 dimensions: Can move vertically, horizontally, and change depth.
+- 3 dimensions: Can move vertically, horizontally, and change depth.
 It’s the “volume” measurement.
-Any location can be described with 3 coordinates (x,y,z)
+Any location can be described with three coordinates (x,y,z)

-You’ll also need to be able to calculate the area and volume of the basic shapes and know the sum of their internal angle measure.
-This may seem elementary, but you should not have to waste precious cognitive power working out the angle measures you’re taking the sign of or the area of the object you’re working with.
+You’ll also need to calculate the area and volume of the basic shapes and know the sum of their internal angle measure.
+This may seem elementary, but you should not have to waste precious cognitive power working out angle measures or the area of the object you’re working with.

 Physics is the study of matter and energy and how it moves through time and space.
 This means that every equation you learn and every problem you solve will deal with you making a relationship between space, time, matter, and energy.